-Of the 15 deliverables that are not on track for completion by the end of Year 1, five are being monitored as we move towards Year 2 of the plan, ten have been paused mainly due to resource constraints or the requirement to reflect national strategies that have not yet been published.
+Of the 16 deliverables that are not on track for completion by the end of Year 1, eight are being monitored as we move towards Year 2 of the plan, seven have been paused mainly due to resource constraints or the requirement to reflect national strategies that have not yet been published, and one is being revisited.
 Examples of those deliverables behind schedule or paused are included below.

-Due to the delay in the national strategy, Renfrewshire's Dementia Strategy will now be progressed in Year 2
+Due to the delay in the national strategy, Renfrewshire's Dementia Strategy will now be progressed in Year 2.
+60